BRAIN-Lab-AI/Enhancing-Targeted-False-Positive-Synthesis-via-Detector-guided-Adversarial-Diffusion-Attacker/README.md

 ## Introduction
 Deep polyp detectors often produce false positives due to confusing background structures such as colon folds, circular lumens, specular highlights, and light reflections.
 These background patterns frequently mimic polyps, deceiving even advanced models like YOLO, DETR, and transformer-based detectors.

-This project presents an Enhanced DADA Framework, extending the original:

-Detector-Guided Adversarial Diffusion Attacker (DADA),

-with additional contributions such as:
+This project presents an Enhanced DADA Framework, extending the original: **Detector-Guided Adversarial Diffusion Attacker (DADA)**, with additional contributions such as: Region-adaptive perturbation α, Enhanced BG-De training stability and Better FP synthesis quality

-Region-adaptive perturbation α

-Perceptual (VGG-based) tissue-consistency loss

-Style loss for anatomical realism

-Enhanced BG-De training stability

-Better FP synthesis quality

 The goal is to generate high-value negative samples—synthetic background images that intentionally look like polyps—to reduce clinical false positives and improve detector robustness.

 ## Problem Statement
 Polyp detectors suffer from high false-positive rates because the colon contains many polyp-like structures:

-Circular lumen openings

-Vascular patterns

-Specular highlights

-Tissue folds

-Reflections & lighting artifacts

-This leads to:

-Unnecessary alarms

-Distracted clinicians

-Poor AI trustworthiness

-Reduced F1-score in real deployment
+Circular lumen openings, Vascular patterns, Specular highlights, Tissue folds and Reflections & lighting artifacts This leads to: Unnecessary alarms, Distracted clinicians, Poor AI trustworthiness and Reduced F1-score in real deployment

 Existing synthetic approaches generate positive samples, but do not create realistic false positives.
 This work introduces a solution: high-value false positive synthesis.

 ## Application Area and Project Domain
 **Application Area:** Medical imaging, Polyp detection, Robust deep learning, Adversarial augmentation

 **Project Domain:** Computer Vision, Neural Networks, Deep Learning, Deep Learning Security, Adversarial Machine Learning.
 Subdomain of Robust Medical Image Classification under Adversarial Perturbations, Model Enhancement, Stable Diffusion, Adversarial diffusion framework, Data synthesis, Colorectal polyp detection

 ## What is the paper trying to do, and what are you planning to do?